attackgoat/screen-13/README.md

 ### Snap Compression

 Faster during compression and lower compression ratio compared to Brotli.
+Compresses 108mb to 12mb in a real-world test.
+Best for use when re-building assets often.

 ```toml
 [content]